Fungus: In food

 Edible mushrooms include commercially raised and wild-harvested fungi.
 Agaricus bisporus, sold as button mushrooms when small or Portobello mushrooms when larger, is the most widely cultivated species in the West, used in salads, soups, and many other dishes.
 Many Asian fungi are commercially grown and have increased in popularity in the West.
-They are often available fresh in grocery stores and markets, including straw mushrooms (Volvariella volvacea), oyster mushrooms (Pleurotus ostreatus), shiitakes (Lentinula edodes), and enokitake (Flammulina spp.).
+They are often available fresh in grocery stores and markets, including straw mushrooms (Volvariella volvacea), oyster mushrooms (Pleurotus spp.), shiitakes (Lentinula edodes), and enokitake (Flammulina spp.).